-TITI LE: [Write title Name] STATUS: [Hourly or non-exempt] [Hourly or non-exemp t] PUR POSE: To serve as a for the Synod.
-COUNTA ynod Ex (Sample) The is employed by the Synod and is accountable to REP ORTS T :O: Synod Executive OF THE POSITION: The property of the propert To provide, all in ocedures.
-JOB RESPO NSIBILIT IES, TASKS AND PERI FORMANCE RESULTS EXPECTED: I. Func A. tion: [Pe Tasks 1.
-2. 3. ercentage of time spent: %] В. Perform 1.
-2. 3. nance meets satisfactory o expectations when: II.
-Func A. tion: [P Tasks: 1.
-2. 3.
-Percentage of time spent: %] C. Perform 1.
-2. 3. nance meets satisfactory (expectations when: REL direc ATION tly with SHIPS: (a sample) Theee staff and financial staff is a member of the appointed staff and works in regional offices.
-LUATI ies of the is an annual review and ev valuation of performance in accordance with the personnel EMI posit PLOYM ion at ENT TER MS: This is a (exempt s per week.
-The position or non-exempt) time (salaried or hourly) is subject to the personnel policies of the Synod of the
+TITI LE: [Write title Name] STA' TUS: [Hourly or non-exempt] PUR POSE: To serve as a for the Synod.
+COUNTA d Execu ample) The is employed by the Synod and is accountable to the REP ORTS T го: Synod Executive HE POSITION: To provide cies and procedures. , all in accordance JOB RESPO NSIBILITIE S, TASKS AND PERFORM ANCE RESULTS EXPECTED: I. Func A. tion: [Perce Tasks 1.
+2. 3. entage of time spent:%] В. Performar 1.
+2. 3. nce meets satisfactory expect ations when: II.
+Func A. tion: [Pero Tasks: 1.
+2. 3. centage of time spent:%] C. Performar 1.
+2. 3. nce meets satisfactory expect ations when: REL direc ATION tly with SHIPS: (san nple) Thestaff and financial staff in regi is a member of the appointed staff and works onal offices.
+ON: There is a second. an annual review and evaluati on of performance in accordance with the personnel EMP positi PLOYM ion at ENT TERMS hours pe S: This is a (exempt or non rweek.
+The position is subject -exempt) time (salaried or hourly) to the personnel policies of the Synod of the Pacific.

-Pacific.
 The employee must maintain confidentiality at all times.
 All other terms and conditions are described in the Personnel Policies & Procedures Manual or current office procedure and practice.
 The Synod of the Pacific is an Equal Opportunity Employer.